Superjomn/superjomn.github.io/content/posts/count-parameters-in-llama.md

 Total # of params: 6607.34M
 ```

-The transformers shows that there are 6607.34M float16 parameters, roughly 13GB, that is aligned to the actual weight size.
+The Transformers shows that there are 6607.34M float16 parameters, roughly 13GB, that is aligned to the actual weight size.

 ## The basic setting of the 7B model {#the-basic-setting-of-the-7b-model}